 Chapter 3: Methodology

 This chapter addresses the methodology used in this research to explore the barriers and challenges experienced by project stakeholders in the construction industry when adopting collaborative delivery methods.
-The study employs a multiple-case study design, as described by Yin (2018), to provide an in-depth understanding of the experiences of different stakeholders, involved in projects using collaborative delivery methods.
+The study employs a phenomenological strategy with a multiple-case study approach for data collection.
+The phenomenological approach seeks to explore the subjective experiences of participants and to understand the meanings they attribute to those experiences (Creswell & Creswell 2018).
+This approach is well-suited for the exploration of complex phenomena, such as the adoption of collaborative project delivery methods in construction projects, where individual perceptions and experiences play a crucial role in shaping the outcome.
+The multiple-case study approach allows for the exploration of the phenomenon across different cases, facilitating the identification of patterns and themes that can be analyzed with respect to one another.
+The multiple-case study design, as described by Yin (2018), provides an in-depth understanding of the experiences of different stakeholders, involved in projects using collaborative delivery methods.
 This approach enabled the researcher to identify commonalities and differences in the experiences of stakeholders in different cases, providing rich and detailed data for analysis (Yin, 2018).

 The chapter will also discuss the rationale for selecting a case study approach as well as the benefits of using semi-structured interviews for data collection.
 It will then provide an overview of the data analysis process, including the use of thematic analysis to identify patterns and emerging themes within the data.
 Finally, the chapter will address potential ethical considerations and limitations that might have been encountered during the research process.

 3.1 Research Design